openfl/lime.openfl.org/_docs/project-files/hxp-format.md

 ### window

-You can use the `window` array to control how an application will be initialized.
-Lime currently supports only one window, but this has been updated to be an array of typedefs in order to be prepared when multi-monitor support is available.
+You can use the `window` property to control how your primary window will be initialized, or use the `windows` array to provide options for multiple windows.

-Each `window` includes the screen resolution and background color, as well as other options, such as whether hardware should be allowed or display mode flags.
+Each window includes the screen resolution and background color, as well as other options, such as whether hardware should be allowed or display mode flags.

 By default, mobile platforms use a window width and height of 0, which is a special value that uses the resolution of the current display.
 This is available on desktop platforms, but usually it is recommended to enable the `fullscreen` value instead, and to set the `width` and `height` values to a good windowed resolution.
-There is a special `fps="0"` value for HTML5, which is default, which uses "requestAnimationFrame" instead of forcing a frame rate.
+There is a special `fps="0"` value for HTML5, which is default, which uses `requestAnimationFrame` instead of forcing a frame rate.

-    windows[0].width = 640;
+    window.width = 640;
-    windows[0].height = 480;
+    window.height = 480;
-    windows[0].background = 0xFFFFFF;
+    window.background = 0xFFFFFF;
-    windows[0].fps = 30;
+    window.fps = 30;
-    windows[0].hardware = true;
+    window.hardware = true;
-    windows[0].allowShaders = true;
+    window.allowShaders = true;
-    windows[0].requireShaders = true;
+    window.requireShaders = true;
-    windows[0].depthBuffer = false;
+    window.depthBuffer = false;
-    windows[0].stencilBuffer = false;
+    window.stencilBuffer = false;
-    windows[0].fullscreen = false;
+    window.fullscreen = false;
-    windows[0].resizable = true;
+    window.resizable = true;
-    windows[0].borderless = false;
+    window.borderless = false;
-    windows[0].vsync = false;
+    window.vsync = false;
-    windows[0].orientation = Orientation.PORTRAIT;
+    window.orientation = Orientation.PORTRAIT;
-    windows[0].antialiasing = 0;
+    window.antialiasing = 0;

-Similar to `app` and `meta`, the `window` property is a typedef, so you can use either an object literal or set each property, depending on your preference.
+Similar to `app` and `meta`, each window property is a typedef, so you can use either an object literal or set each property, depending on your preference.
 If you use an object literal, any values you do not define will be added later with default values by the tools.

     windows[0] = { width: 640, height: 480, background: 0xFFFFFF, fps: 30, hardware: true, allowShaders: true, requireShaders: true, depthBuffer: false, stencilBuffer: false, fullscreen:false, resizable: true, borderless: false, vsync: false, orientation: Orientation.PORTRAIT, antialiasing: 0 };